 Lookout Road, Hataitai

 The hike to the Mount Victoria lookout is intermixed with sweeping views and forested trails.
 While driving is an option, we enjoy the walk.
-Either way, visitors are rewarded with the panoramic views of Wellington’s harbours, hills, and city.
+Either way, visitors are rewarded with panoramic views of Wellington’s harbours, hills, and city.
 As a bonus for Lord of the Rings (LOTR) fans, you might recognise the spot in the forested area where Frodo shouted, “Get off the road.”

 2. Kelburn Hill Lookout